pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 # Credits

-The Fronkesteen system is copyright 2020 by Anthony W. Hursh.
+The Fronkesteen system is copyright 2020 by Anthony W. Hursh and is released under the MIT License.
 As with most large FOSS projects, Fronkensteen relies on components from many other developers and projects.
 However, particular credit should be given to the excellent [BiwaScheme interpreter](https://github.com/biwascheme/biwascheme) by Yutaka HARA.
-For a full list of credits/licenses, click the button below.
+For a full list of credits and licenses, click the button below.

 @@(button "#view-fronkensteen-licenses" "View Licenses")@@